Hair removal: Advantages and disadvantages

 There are several disadvantages to many of these hair removal methods.

-Hair removal can cause issues: skin inflammation, minor burns, lesions, scarring, ingrown hairs, bumps, and infected hair follicles.
+Hair removal can cause issues: skin inflammation, minor burns, lesions, scarring, ingrown hairs, bumps, and infected hair follicles (folliculitis).

 Some removal methods are not permanent, can cause medical problems and permanent damage, or have very high costs.
 Some of these methods are still in the testing phase and have not been clinically proven.

 One issue that can be considered an advantage or a disadvantage depending upon an individual's viewpoint, is that removing hair has the effect of removing information about the individual's hair growth patterns due to genetic predisposition, illness, androgen levels (such as from pubertal hormonal imbalances or drug side effects), and/or gender status.

 In the hair follicle, stem cells reside in a discrete microenvironment called the bulge, located at the base of the part of the follicle that is established during morphogenesis but does not degenerate during the hair cycle.
 The bulge contains multipotent stem cells that can be recruited during wound healing to help repair the epidermis.